lisaychuang/lisaychuang.github.io/_posts/2017-06-26-my_first_ruby_cli_gem_travel-inspiration.markdown

 *  ```.gitignore```  defines paths to ignore in git versions

-*  ```Gemfile```  [define a project gems dependency](http://b.j15e.com/ruby/2013/06/28/gemfile-gemspec-explained.html), deal with dependencies version and lock versions to use the same environment across developpers & deployments.
+*  ```Gemfile```  [define a project gems dependency](http://b.j15e.com/ruby/2013/06/28/gemfile-gemspec-explained.html), deals with dependencies version and lock versions to use the same environment across developers & deployments.

 When using a Gemfile, bundler is resolving each gem's gemspec and gather them all to find out what conflicts might occurs and what which most up to date version of a gem is compatible among all your dependencies.